azzajess/OSMC-LEDFX-WLED/README.md

 * We have to update pip since we updated Python with `sudo pip3 install --upgrade pip`
 * Then we need to install setuptools that will build a python program `pip3 install -U setuptools`
+* Also download alsa-tools as it will be used for figuring out what device number is which device....
+* `sudo apt-get install alsa-tools`
 * This is a preqreuisite required for linux LEDfx `sudo apt-get install portaudio19-dev`
 * `pip3 install -r requirements.txt` to install any other requirements required for ledfx.
 * `sudo pip3 install .` to install/Create LEDfx(The dot is included)

-* Before starting we have to delete fadecandy python file due to error when starting ledfx
+* Before starting we have to delete fadecandy python file due to error when starting ledfx (This may not be needed in the future, You can test with simply trying to launch ledfx and looking if fadecandy.py causes an error)
 * `cd /usr/local/lib/python3.6/site-packages/ledfx/devices/`
 * `sudo rm fadecandy.py`